-- The stream prefix can only be used in a connector declaration. - A stream connector must have exactly one scalar variable with the flow prefix.
+- The stream prefix can only be used in a connector declaration. - A stream connector must have exactly one variable with the flow prefix.
+That variable shall be a scalar that is a subtype of Real.

 [The idea is that all stream variables of a connector are associated with this flow variable.]